Menu

 Top Seven Destinations In Italy

 1. Florence and Tuscany Situated on the River Arno, spanned by the beautiful Pont Vecchio, a picturesque small old city with a vibrant young personality.
 The striking Duomo, Michelangelo’s statue of David, incredible museums, a rich history, Florentine steak, delectable gelato, and dramatic scenery draw many to Florence.
-Add to that nearby Tuscany and the lovely hill towns, excellent wineries scattered among the rural countryside, and perfect rolling hills make this the ideal destination.
+In addition to that, nearby Tuscany and the lovely hill towns, excellent wineries scattered among the rural countryside, and perfect rolling hills make this the ideal destination.
 Our favorite town is Siena, but there are so many wonderful hill towns.

 3. Amalfi Coast The lush green of the Mediterranean, the turquoise blue of the seas, the magnificent architecture, and the views take your breath away.
 Bays, cliffs, inlets, and villages are built into the mountains.
 Villages such as Furore, Positano, Ravella, Atrani, Minori, and many more will make you wish you could stay forever.